13 Warming Winter Solstice Rituals – How to Celebrate Yule in Style!

 The origins of the yule wreath are unknown, but some believe it was simply a way to use trimmings from trees that were being pruned (hmmmm…) Others trace the symbol back to Norse times, and make the connection to the Goddess Frigga and her spinning wheel.

-5. Create a Winter Solstice altar
+5. Create an altar

 Do you already have an altar in your home?